Mirka Knaster

 A Comprehensive Guide to More than Fifty Mind-Body Practices that Can Relieve Pain, Reduce Stress, and Foster Health, Spiritual Growth, and Inner Peace (Bantam Books).

-An extremely practical and comprehensive resource, Discovering the Body’s Wisdom helps consumers and health care professionals become savvy about the numerous Eastern and Western body therapies or “bodyways” now available.
+An extremely practical and comprehensive resource, Discovering the Body’s Wisdom helps consumers and health care professionals become savvy about the numerous Eastern and Western body-mind disciplines or “bodyways” now available.
 It shows readers how to befriend their own bodies and get back in touch with their internal sources of health and wisdom.
+Includes illustrations and "experiences" to engage in for greater well-being and vitality.
+Available in English, Dutch, Russian, Chinese, and Portuguese.

 "Whole-Body Spirituality: Using All Your Senses"